edonyM/pyexer/README.md

     6.The fold ml/andrewNg is for the note of Andrew Ng Machine Learning class in Stanford University

-    7.The fold ml/andrewNg/octave if script of octave for exercise of the class
+    7.The fold ml/andrewNg/octave is script of octave for exercise of the class

     8.The fold ml/andrewNg/python is script with python for exercise of the class